 Total cost price: €3.72

-Add up all ingredients that you can replace with seasonal alternatives.
-Note the current prices per kilo and the quantity you use.
+Add up all ingredients you can replace with seasonal alternatives.
+Note current prices per kilo and quantities used.

 Find seasonal alternatives and their prices

-Check with your supplier what's available in season and what it costs:
+Check with suppliers what's available in season and pricing:

 - Which vegetables are in season now?